andrewakafrodo/cmsi387/homework/csi-process/README.md

 **Mac OS**

 I invoked `thread-java` on my Mac and I sent the program to the backgorund with the keyboard command `CTRL-Z`.
 This is seen in the first image.
 I then opened up my Activity Monitor application to see how many threads the program was using.
 The second image shows my Activity Monitor window.
+As one can see from the image, the invokation had 21 threads.

 ![MacTerminal](https://github.com/frodosamoa/csmi387/blob/master/homework/csi-process/MacTerminal.png?raw=true)